Hate speech laws in Australia: Federal

+Human Rights and Anti-Discrimination Bill 2012

+In 2012, under the Gillard government, then-Attorney-General Nicola Roxon proposed the Human Rights and Anti-Discrimination Bill 2012, which would have made it illegal to discriminate on the basis of age, breastfeeding, disability, family responsibilities, gender identity, immigrant status, industrial history, marital or relationship status, medical history, nationality or citizenship, political opinion, potential pregnancy, pregnancy, race, religion, sex, sexual orientation or social origin.
+Critics argued the law was too restrictive and would shift the burden of proof to the person accused of discrimination.
+While this proposed law was broadly supported by the Australian Human Rights Commission, many Australian human rights organisations and the Australian Greens (who opined that the proposed law did not go far enough), it was narrowly defeated in Parliament.

 Australian Capital Territory

 The Discrimination Act 1991 is similar to the law in New South Wales.

 In 2016 the law was amended to include a proscription of actions inciting hatred toward, revulsion of, serious contempt for, or severe ridicule of a person or group of people on the ground of any of the following(a) disability; (b) gender identity; (c) HIV/AIDS status; (d) race; (e) religious conviction; (f) sexuality.
 Prior to the passage of these amendments, religion in particular was not included.